 To the best of our knowledge, there are still no studies concerning adiabatic invariants related to linear localized waves, also known as trapped modes.
-Trapped modes initially were discovered by Ursell \cite{ursell1951trapping} and can exist in various fluid and solid media and constructions \cite{Ind-book-R2E,Mishuris2020,mciver2003excitation,Indeitsev2006,indeitsev2012motion,gavrilov2002etm,Glushkov2011a}.
-Recently, it has been shown \cite{Gavrilov2024nody} that in a linear continuum system with time-varying parameters, the amplitude of a strongly \cite{luongo2001mode,Luongo1992} localized mode that is a linear wave with finite energy can be calculated as a function of current parameter values and does not depend on the history of parameter change.
-This fact allows one to introduce the adiabatic invariant for such a system according to the general definition as a quantity that remains approximately constant in a system with several slowly time-varying parameters.
-In this paper, we show that, introduced in such a way, the adiabatic invariant can be calculated as the ratio of localized mode energy and its frequency.
-This fact yields a dramatically simplified way to solve a class of problems concerning localized oscillation of continuum systems with discrete inclusions, although it is not always clear enough what ``the mode energy'' is.
-The observed fact allows one to consider a newly introduced adiabatic invariant as a generalization of a notion known to Hamiltonian systems, perhaps more straightforward than the wave-train's wave action.
+Trapped modes initially were discovered by Ursell \cite{ursell1951trapping} and can exist in various fluid and solid media and constructions \cite{Ind-book-R2E,Mishuris2020,mciver2003excitation,Indeitsev2006,indeitsev2012motion,kaplunov1995simple,gavrilov2002etm,Glushkov2011a}.
+Recently, it has been shown \cite{Gavrilov2024nody} that in a linear discrete-continuous system with time-varying parameters, the amplitude of a strongly \cite{luongo2001mode,Luongo1992} localized mode that is a linear wave with finite energy can be calculated as a function of current parameter values and does not depend on the history of the parameter change.
+This allows one to introduce the adiabatic invariant for such a system according to the general definition as a quantity that remains approximately constant in a system with slowly time-varying parameters.
+In this paper, we show that, defined in this manner, the adiabatic invariant can be calculated as the ratio of localized mode energy to its frequency.
+This result yields a significantly simplified approach to solve a class of problems concerning localized oscillation of continuous systems with discrete inclusions, although the definition of ``mode energy'' can be ambiguous.
+We can consider a newly introduced adiabatic invariant as a generalization of the concept known to Hamiltonian systems, perhaps a more straightforward one than the action of a wave-train.